 Enjoying life in Spain

 The best way to get all that you can from retirement in Spain is to get involved in clubs and activities in your area.
-As already mentioned there are several groups and associations available for British people.
+There are many groups and associations available for British people.
 However, why not also get involved with your local community?
 A starting point would be to take some Spanish lessons where you will meet other British expats who, like you, are finding their feet.
 Speaking the language is a massive advantage in every way, so you will feel less like a foreigner and more like a British Spaniard!